 - Report on Carcinogens (ROC).
 U.S. Department of Health and Human Services (DHHS), National Toxicology Program (NTP).
 Identifies and discusses agents, substances, mixtures, or exposure circumstances that may pose a health hazard due to their carcinogenicity.
 The listing of substances in the RoC only indicates a potential hazard and does not establish the exposure conditions that would pose cancer risks to individuals.

-- Polycyclic Aromatic Hydrocarbons (PAHs) (PDF).
+- Polycyclic Aromatic Hydrocarbons (PAHs).
 NTP classification: Reasonably Anticipated to be human carcinogens

 - International Agency for Research on Cancer (IARC) Monographs on the Evaluation of Carcinogenic Risks for Humans.
-World Health Organization, International Agency for Research on Cancer.
+World Health Organization (WHO).

 - ToxFAQs for Polycyclic Aromatic Hydrocarbons (PAHs).
 Agency for Toxic Substances and Disease Registry (ATSDR), (September 1996).
 Answers the most frequently asked health questions about polycyclic aromatic hydrocarbons (PAHs), a component of concern in asphalt.